 - Clients who are currently receiving chemotherapy.

-Skin treatments that include the exfoliation of the brow area (such as microdermabrasion), certain chemical, fruit peeling or laser treatments may affect the result of microblading.
+Skin treatments that include the exfoliation of the brow area (such as microdermabrasion), certain chemicals, fruit peeling or laser treatments may affect the result of microblading.
 Clients must abstain from retinol for 30 days after the treatment.
 Sunlight — both natural and artificial — can also affect the results.

 During and after the treatment.

 It is normal for your new brows to go through several phases.
 Immediately following the procedure, they may seem dark and the strokes will appear very crisp.
 Throughout the weeks, the pigment will soften gradually as it settles into the skin.
 Once the skin starts to heal, it may appear dry and flake a bit.
 This is a normal healing process.
 Once your results are healed completely, the use of SPF is strongly recommended in order to prevent premature fading.